 Training with a weight vest adds intensity, adversity and resistance.
 You can use a weight vest for running, jumping and nearly all bodyweight exercises.
 I don’t recommend trying to swim with it, although I have!

-There has been some great innovation in weight vests the past few years, and here in 2018, we have a great collection to select from.
+There has been some great innovation in weight vests the past few years and we now have a great collection to select from.
 I’ve tested the Hyper Vest Pro and like how it moves with me, but doesn’t bounce and rub.
+Some others to consider:

 MiR makes a great short vest, which I like for core-intensive session.
 MiR also has a rockin’ Women’s Weight Vest, as does Box.
 Recently, 5.11 released a Tactical Plate Carrier for training.
 I’m happy to see Rogue selling weight inserts.
 My heavy weight vest is similar to this, but with a homemade lead insert.
 This is the vest I used in a Hill Training video I filmed for SEALFIT a few years ago.

 You could also go with a ruck/backpack and fill it with a sandbag or water weight.
 When I was training for an expedition on Aconcagua in the Andes, I used to do hill repeats (fast hiking) with a 70lb pack filled with water containers.
 I’d dump the water at the top of the climb and refill the containers from a stream at the bottom.
 This was great training for carrying loads up a mountain.
 The 5.11 Tactical RUSH72 works very well as a large training ruck and is my main travel bag for up to 3-day trips.
 For shorter trips and lighter, more compact loads, the 5.11 Tactical RUSH24 is a great ruck.
-I’m currently testing a Blackhawk ruck, as I’m looking training for a long, heavy ruck in Normandy for the Epic Charity Challenge on D-Day 2018.
-Here’s an update from my latest training ruck.
+I logged countless hours with a Blackhawk rucksack on my back when I prepared for the Epic Charity Challenge in Normandy on D-Day 2018.
+Here’s an update from one of those training rucks.

 Foam Roller: You break it, you fix it.
 You’ve broken your body down with a combination CrossFit and endurance sport training program (although with smart programming, you should be TOO broken down).
 Now it’s time to heal it and build it back up.
 Get a foam roller, the super cool Supernova, and Voodoo X Bands and get busy with some active recovery.